 SFEI maintains hard copy or scanned files of field notes and measurements, as well as laboratory submitted documentation and results at the SFEI main office.
-The SFEI Data Manager Amy Franz (email: amy@sfei.org; telephone: 510-746-7394) is responsible for the storage and organization of information.
+The RMP Data Manager Adam Wong (email: adamw@sfei.org; telephone: 510-746-7309) is responsible for the storage and organization of information.
 Contract laboratories are responsible for maintaining copies of project documentation originating from their respective laboratories, with backup archival storage offsite where possible.